 There was adequate rainfall during the spring until the Summer Solstice.
 Then things would change.
 Temperatures started to rise above the normal averages in May and except for a few days of coolness in June, the summer would be utterly hot.

 On the first day of summer, the Showy-Lady’s-slipper (Cypripedium reginae) came into bloom; this is the second latest date of bloom ever noted, matched in 1958.
 The latest was June 28, 1945.
 [Early and late bloom dates for Spring flowers in this PDF] Here is a list of plantings for species no longer extant in the Garden that Martha planted for the first time (all are native to Minnesota except where noted otherwise):

 There was no rain during the summer from mid June until August 15th.
-July would become the hottest July in recorded history with the highest temperature in recorded history of 107.8 degrees on July 14th.
+July would become the hottest July in local recorded history with the highest temperature in local recorded history of 107.8 degrees on July 14th.
 Altogether there were 14 days of temperatures at 100 degrees and above during July.
 Martha planted a few species but she noted on July 28th that everything was dried up and yet it would be another 18 days before it would rain.
 There would be several good rainfalls in August after the half inch on August 15th, but from September through the end of the year, moisture would once again be slight.

 By August 16th, Martha noticed birds migrating already.
 She saw Grinnell’s Water Thrush, and the Black and White Warblers passing through the Garden.

 Gertrude Cram was once again vacationing on Isle Royal and collecting plants and mailing them to Martha.
 On August 20th Martha recorded planting the following that she received from Gertrude (all had been planted in the Garden in previous years):